Foot Ache in Arch: Causes, Relief, and the Smarter Way to Heal at Home

 Foot Arch Pain Relief: What Works (and What Doesn’t)

-Now, before you start frantically googling “instant cures” (spoiler: there aren’t any), let’s get real about what actually helps:
+Now, before you start frantically googling “instant cures” (spoiler: there aren’t any), let’s talk about what actually helps:

-• Supportive Shoes or Insoles: Stop letting your shoes betray you.
+• Supportive Shoes or Insoles: Stop letting your shoes let you down.
 Arch support matters.

 • Stretching: Calf stretches, toe stretches, and plantar fascia stretches are your friends.